bleachbit/bleachbit/CONTRIBUTING.md

 Thank you for your interest in contributing.

-## Filing issues
+## When to file a bug report

+Are you using the [latest version](https://www.bleachbit.org/download)?

+## Where to file an issue

-Most bug reports are managed in [Launchpad](http://bugs.launchpad.net/) for historical reasons.
-BleachBit has been using Launchpad since at least 2009.
+Most bug reports should be filed in [GitHub under the BleachBit repository](https://github.com/bleachbit/bleachbit/issues/new).

-Most users should use Launchpad to file bug reports for the BleachBit applications, but please file issues in GitHub for these exceptions:
-* You plan to commit the code that will close the issue.
-* The issue is specific to one of the special repositories (i.e., CleanerML, Winapp2.ini, bleachbit-misc).
+Bug reports were managed in [Launchpad](https://bugs.launchpad.net/bleachbit/) between about 2009 and 2016.
+Launchpad still contains some active issue tickets, but more recently users are encouraged to file issue tickets in GitHub.

+## Information to include with bug reports

 When filing a bug report, please include:
 * The version of BleachBit